Group Visits to Biddulph Grange

 A visit can last from a few hours to a full day.

-We would be delighted to provide a short introductory talk for your group on arrival.
 Short guided tours can also be booked but are subject to the availability of our volunteers.
 If you would like a tour, please make a request on your booking form and we will do our very best to accommodate you.

 Due to on-going conservation work, some areas may be under restoration during your visit.